koalaman/shellcheck/README.md

 The goals of ShellCheck are

-  - To point out and clarify typical beginner's syntax issues that causes a shell to give cryptic error messages.
+  - To point out and clarify typical beginner's syntax issues that cause a shell to give cryptic error messages.

-  - To point out and clarify typical intermediate level semantic problems that causes a shell to behave strangely and counter-intuitively.
+  - To point out and clarify typical intermediate level semantic problems that cause a shell to behave strangely and counter-intuitively.

   - To point out subtle caveats, corner cases and pitfalls that may cause an advanced user's otherwise working script to fail under future circumstances.